Pvt. Marvin Dexter Taylor

 The POWs were transported to Kamioka POW Camp.
 The living conditions in the camp were poor with 24 men living in a barracks meant for ten.
 In the winter, the POWs received two handfuls of coal each day to burn the small stove in the center of the barracks.
 The buildings were built so poorly that the snow had to be removed from the roofs so that they would not collapse.
 The latrines were dug by the POWs who also had to build a barrier around the latrine.

 The camp supplied laborers to a lead mine owned by the Mitsui Mining Company.
 The POWs were under the supervision of civilians who used rubber hoses to hit them.
-If a POW was hurt, he had to remain at work until the end of the shift.
+If a POW was hurt while working, he had to remain at work until the end of the shift.

-Marvin re-enlisted in the military February 7, 1946, and was promoted to Staff Sergeant and worked in U.S. Army Recruiting Service.
-With his wife, he resided at 640 Adams in Memphis, Tennesee.
+Marvin re-enlisted in the military February 7, 1946, and was promoted to Staff Sergeant and assigned to work in the U.S. Army Recruiting Service.
+With his wife, he resided at 640 Adams in Memphis, Tennessee.
 According to his death certificate, S/Sgt.
 Marvin D. Taylor died from a self-inflicted gun shot wound on August 27, 1947, at home in Memphis.
 It would seem that his time as a POW took its toll on him.
 S/Sgt.
 Marvin D. Taylor was buried at Grapevine Christian Church Cemetery in Harrodsburg, Kentucky.